-Largely driven by new methods of preservation and some suspect research, the early 1950s saw royal jelly being added to cosmetics.
-Beginning in Europe with firms such as Alexander de Markoff, Marie Earle, Richard Hudnut and Germain Monteil, the fad soon spread to America and beyond following behind other biological additives like hormones and chicken embryo extracts.
+Largely driven by new methods of preservation and some suspect research, the 1950s saw royal jelly being added to a number of cosmetic lines.
+Beginning in Europe with Orlane in 1953, then copied by other firms with French connections – such as Alexander de Markoff, Marie Earle, Richard Hudnut and Germaine Monteil – the fad soon spread to America and beyond, following behind other biological additives like hormones and chicken embryo extracts.
 Not everyone got involved in the trend.
-Helena Rubinstein apparently consulted Sir Edmund Hillary, noted mountain climber and apiarist, got a negative report and decided against the idea, remarking that “women are not bees.
+Helena Rubinstein apparently consulted Sir Edmund Hillary – the noted mountain climber and apiarist – when she visited New Zealand, got a negative report and decided against the idea, remarking that “women are not bees.
 Bees are insects and women are human beings” (Perutz, 1970, p.
 62).

 THE QUEEN BEE